It’s Pablo-matic: Picasso According to Hannah Gadsby

 50 exhibitions and events to celebrate Picasso

 Generous support for this exhibition is provided by Tom Healy and Fred P. Hochberg.
-Additional support is provided by Clara Bingham and Joseph G. Finnerty III.
+Additional support is provided by Sharon Fay and Maxine Schaeffer, and by Clara Bingham and Joseph G. Finnerty III.